SamarthPyati/DARRAY/README.md

 # DARRAY (Dynamic Array)
 A dynamic array implementation in C.

+> [!Note]
-> Note: As of now, the dynamic array is only compatible with `int` types.
+> As of now, the dynamic array is only compatible with `int` types.
 I will be working on making a generalised implementation which is compatible with any type.

 ## Features
 *   Automatic resizing of array